Workplace & Employment Drug & Alcohol Testing Kits ~ Information for UK Employers

 If the employee is undertaking a safety critical role they should not be allowed to continue work until the result is checked.
 No disciplinary action should be taken until the confirmation is completed, so the normal action is to suspend them on full pay, pending further investigations.

-Confirm all non-negative drug test results with a lab drug test
+Confirm all non-negative workplace drug test results with a lab drug test

 The ultimate confirmation test is a laboratory gas chromatography/mass spectrometry drug test, often abbreviated to GC/MS test of the original sample., performed in an accredited laboratory.
 Accreditation ensures ongoing quality control of the test results.
 The samples sent, almost always urine, need to be collected using a full chain of custody system and documentation to allow the reported certificate of results to be admissible evidentially in a tribunal or disciplinary proceedings.
 By using a full chain of custody confirmation system, employers protect themselves from legal challenges following disciplinary proceedings.